-The Company issued 150 million Ordinary Shares of no par value each at an issue price of £1 per Ordinary Share.
-On 30 November 2015, these shares were admitted to the Premium Segment of the Official List of the UK Financial Conduct Authority and to trading on the London Stock Exchange's main market (the "IPO").
+The Company originally issued 150 million Ordinary shares of no par value each at an issue price of £1 per Ordinary share.
+On 30 November 2015, these shares were admitted to the Premium Segment of the Official List of the UK Financial Conduct Authority and to trading on the London Stock Exchange's Main Market (the "IPO").

-In June 2016, the Company participated in a structured finance transaction with the European Investment Bank "EIB" ("the EIB Transaction").
-The transaction involved the set up of an Irish domiciled special purpose vehicle (SPV).
-The Company invested £25 million into the Class B Note issued by the Irish SPV whilst the EIB has committed to invest up to £100 million in a senior loan to the Irish SPV.
+In June 2016, the Company entered into a structured finance transaction with the European Investment Bank (the "EIB transaction").
+The transaction involved the Company participating in the financing of an Irish domiciled special purpose vehicle ("EIB SPV").
+The Company invested £25 million into the junior Class B Note issued by the EIB SPV whilst the European Investment Bank ("EIB") committed £100 million in a senior loan to the EIB SPV.

-On 20 July 2016, the Company issued a further 14,285,000 Ordinary Shares at a price of £1.0153 per Ordinary Share raising net proceeds of £14,213,490 after direct issue costs of £290,071.
-The Ordinary Shares were admitted to the Premium Segment of the Official List of the UK Financial Conduct Authority and to trading on the London Stock Exchange's main market on 25 July 2016.
+On 20 July 2016, the Company issued a further 14,285,000 Ordinary shares at a price of £1.0153 per Ordinary share raising net proceeds of £14,213,490 after direct issue costs of £290,071.
+The Ordinary shares were admitted to the Premium Segment of the Official List of the UK Financial Conduct Authority and to trading on the London Stock Exchange's Main Market on 25 July 2016

-In February 2017, the Company issued a revised prospectus which established a programme by which the Directors are able to issue up to 500 million ordinary shares and/or C shares in aggregate.
+In February 2017, the Company issued a revised prospectus which established a programme by which the Directors were able to issue up to 500 million Ordinary shares and/or C shares in aggregate.

-In April 2017, the Company issued 142 million C Shares at a price of £1 per C share raising net proceeds of £139,870,000 after issue costs of £2,130,000.
-The C shares were admitted to the Premium Segment of the Official List of the UK Financial Conduct Authority and to trading on the London Stock Exchange on 12 April 2017.
+In April 2017, the Company issued 142 million C shares at a price of £1 per C share raising net proceeds of £139,870,000 after issue costs of £2,130,000.
+The C shares were admitted to the Premium Segment of the Official List of the UK Financial Conduct Authority and to trading on the London Stock Exchange's Main Market on 12 April 2017.
+The C shares converted to Ordinary shares on 20 December 2017 (note 9).